AI Exam

 - Dopamine acts on α-2 receptors, modulating vascular tone.

-Adrenergic Phenotype (Pheochromocytoma):
+Adrenergic Phenotype (Pheochromocytoma)

 - Increased adrenaline/metanephrine or both adrenaline/metanephrine and noradrenaline/normetanephrine.

-Noradrenergic Phenotype (Paraganglioma):
+Noradrenergic Phenotype (Paraganglioma)

 - Elevated noradrenaline/normetanephrine with little or no adrenaline/metanephrine due to a lack of PNMT required for epinephrine synthesis.

-Hereditary Syndromes and Secretory Profiles:
+Hereditary Syndromes and Secretory Profiles

-- VHL-associated tumors predominantly produce norepinephrine.
+- VHL-associated tumours predominantly produce norepinephrine.

 Triggers for Catecholamine Release